arghasen10/mmDoppler/mmwave_demo_visualizer/README.md

 ## Process Collected datasets

 To process the collected raw datsets in `.txt` format, first keep all the files inside `datasets/raw_datasets` directory.
 Also keep the provided script `process_data.py` in the same directory `datasets/raw_datasets`.
 It will process the dataset and will store it in `.pkl` format as pandas dataframe.
+Note, you need to change the usernames as provided in the `process_data.py` as per your requirements.